San Diego to Mexico

 However, you can also travel to Tijuana pretty fast by car if there’s no traffic on highways leading to the border.
 It’s the return trip that you have to worry about, as it could be a real drag.

-Consider applying for the Trusted Traveler Program so you could use use Ready Lanes, which allow to clear the border in the expedited manner.
+Apply for the Trusted Traveler Program so you could use use Ready Lanes, which allow to clear the border in the expedited manner.

 2. Tijuana is not safe